-Grevillea ‘Bonfire’ is said to be an upright shrub reaching a height of two metres.
-We know of a group of “Bonfires”, in a garden, that are about five metres tall.
+Grevillea ‘Bonfire’ is said to be an upright shrub reaching a height of 5 metres with a spread of 3 metres or more.

 Grevillea ‘Bonfire’ is a spectacular plant.
 Foliage and flowers are attractive features.
 Could be grown as a “stand alone” specimen plant or incorporated in an informal hedge.

 Plant in full sun on a well-draining soil for best results.
 Prune to control shape and form and create a denser plant.